What Is Cantilever?

 The assumptions which are made while designing Strap or cantilever footing.

-- The strap is considered as the pure flexural member, and it does not take any soil reaction.
+- Strap is considered as the pure flexural member, and it does not take any soil reaction.

 The main aim of providing the cantilever footings is to counterbalance the asymmetrical loads on the Structure.